mvrahden/go-enumer/README.md

 #### The "undefined" feature

-By default, `go-enumer` fails upon (de-)serialization of any value which is not explicitly defined in your set of enums with an `error` – this rule covers empty values as well.
+`go-enumer` returns with an error upon (de-)serialization of any value which is not explicitly defined in your set of enums with an `error` – this rule covers empty values as well.
-It is good practice to start those sequences, that neither contain a default value nor an empty value with the integer value `1`.
+Therefore those sequences, that neither contain a default value nor an empty value must start with the integer value of `1`.

 The `undefined` feature is an opt-in, which enables the (de-)serialization of zero values.
-In case you applied the `undefined` feature, lookups with an empty value will resolve as an "undefined" constant.
+In case you applied the `undefined` feature, lookups with an empty value will resolve as an "undefined" constant, representing an empty string.
+The undefined constant is considered being a **valid** member of the enum set now.
+However it will not be represented in the list of possible values.
-If you do not have a **default** constant (with the value `0`) as `go-enumer` will generate one for you.
+If you do not have a **default** constant (with the value `0`) `go-enumer` will generate one for you.
 Your source code will now support an "undefined" value alongside your explicitly defined set of enums.
 However, **unknown** values will still fail upon serialization or deserialization.